 You can also play the “sound it out” game.
 Write a letter on the board and ask your child to make the sound it makes.
 Again, if they get it right, give them a point.
 If not, give them a clue and let them try again.

-If you are busy, simply play some alphabet songs for your toddler to dance or let them play some online English games.
+If you are busy, play some alphabet songs for your toddler to dance or let them play some online English games.

 Skills your preschooler will learn: